vitalets/playwright-bdd/docs/writing-features/tags-from-path.md

     When I click the PLAY button
 ```

-Step definitions are also [automatically tagged and scoped](writing-steps/scoped.md#tags-from-path) to the related features.
+Step definitions inside `@`-directories are also [automatically tagged and scoped](writing-steps/scoped.md#tags-from-path) to the related features.